 This kind of optimization shift in cost and conversions enabled the client to reach further into the market for the same cost.
 The effect on the competitor is the reverse – it costs him more to compete in the same space.

 This chart (above) shows two things.
 First, similar to the first chart the costs and conversion rate invert – then after months of consistent performance there is a huge dip, the conversion rate slowly drops, then suddenly at the end the two invert again.
 This is an example of the client relying on Google’s suggested settings.
 Starting at the dip.

-It will be either profitable for you and devastating to your competitor, or vise-versa.
+It will be either profitable for you and devastating to your competitor, or vice-versa.

-I’ve managed more than $1M per year in pay-per-click advertising over my career.
 I’ve seen the Adwords platform start out as simple as a 1970 Chevy truck and grow to the complexity it has now – the complexity of a space shuttle.
-It used to be that you could just jump in and “do” adwords.
+It used to be that you could just jump in and “do” AdWords.
 Not anymore.
 Adwords is so complex, entire businesses are built around the mastery of just parts of what it does.